chikuku/AB-testing/README.md

 Videos have the potential unique long-term advantages, such as permanent visibility on product pages and no recurring costs, which could contribute to sustained growth.
 These factors could be further explored in future studies and strategic planning.

-## Recommendations
-1. Strengthen Effective Combinations: Continue using videos combined with homepage and category front page promotions, as these combinations have shown significant positive effects, with coefficients of 102.1 and 164.15, respectively.
-2. Avoid Ineffective Combinations: Exclude catalog promotions when implementing videos to prevent adverse effects on sales.
-This ensures a focused and effective strategy.
-3. Optimize Costs: Reduce video production expenses by creating shorter videos, reusing existing content, or selectively implementing videos for high-margin products.
-4. Strategically Differentiate Products: Classify products into short-term and long-term focus groups to align promotional strategies effectively.
-This approach maximizes the impact of each promotional effort.

 ## Methodology

 ### Experiment Design